 Sonoco’s focus on sustainability is directly linked to and in support of its mission statement.
 We believe that initiatives around enhancing our reputation, being a strong corporate citizen, providing a good place to work and being a good steward of our environmental resources will make us a stronger, more competitive company, better able to support and satisfy our broad customer base and provide shareholders with average annual double-digit total returns.

 In today’s competitive global marketplace, the issues relevant to supporting sustainability are directly linked to Sonoco’s long-term profitability and viability.
-We believe that sustainability and business success are not only compatible but are inextricably linked and that by embracing both, we will benefit our shareholders for the long term.
+We believe that sustainability and business success are not only compatible but are also inextricably linked and that by embracing both, we will benefit our shareholders for the long term.

 Sonoco’s commitment to the sustainability statement outlined above is an integral part of our identity and how we operate.
 As such, we expect all our suppliers to support these same principles.
-Specifically, Sonoco expects its suppliers to develop sourcing methods, goals and reporting for, and to make efforts to control and reduce, key sustainability metrics including greenhouse gases (GHGs), water and energy consumption, solid waste, volatile organic compound (VOC) and hazardous air pollutant (HAP) production.
+Specifically, Sonoco expects its suppliers to develop sourcing methods, goals, and reporting for, and to make efforts to control and reduce, key sustainability metrics including greenhouse gases (GHGs), water and energy consumption, solid waste, volatile organic compound (VOC) and hazardous air pollutant (HAP) production.
 Suppliers shall demonstrate leadership in mindful use of plastics while increasing the recyclability of packaging material supplied.
-Suppliers shall also contribute to recyclable product collection, sorting and solutions to mitigate plastics and/or other products ending up in landfill or as litter.
-All suppliers shall make commercially reasonable efforts to pursue these objectives and cooperate reasonably with Sonoco’s efforts in this respect.
+Suppliers shall also contribute to recyclable product collection, sorting, and solutions to mitigate plastics and/or other products ending up in landfill or as litter.
+All suppliers shall make reasonable efforts to pursue these objectives and cooperate reasonably with Sonoco’s efforts in this respect.